-If you’re a business, there is a flexible working format that will work for 95% of roles in your organisation.
-Whether you’re a start-up, small or large company, growing or stable, flexible working can help your business become more profitable, productive and a better place to work.
+If you’re a business, there is a flexible format that will work for 95% of roles in your organisation.
+Whether you’re a start-up, small or large company, growing or stable, flexibility can help your business become more profitable, productive and a better place to work.
 You can also see how some of our clients have benefitted from flexible working.
 Read our latest “Flexible and Proud” research.

-If you’re a professional seeking greater flexibility, there’s a flexible format that enables you to continue your career whilst balancing your personal commitments.
+If you’re a professional seeking greater flexibility, there’s always a flexible format that enables you to continue your career whilst balancing your personal commitments.
 You can consider working from home, job sharing, part time weeks, part time hours, 9 day fortnights…